Skip to Content

 The smell of peppers that comes off the sealed barrels is impressive.
 Eventually the fermented peppers poured into large tuns to be finished off, bottled and shipped out.

-peppers aging in salt-filled barrels on avery island, louisiana for tabasco sauce.
+Peppers aging in salt-filled barrels on avery island, louisiana for tabasco sauce.

 There’s a small museum that will tell you everything you wanted to know about Edmund McIlheney, his little red peppers and the hot sauce empire that began during Reconstruction.